 Your letter of reference has to be submitted online by your professor.
 After you have logged in to the database and have saved your application for the first time you will find a field named “Letter of Reference – Please create a link for your professor.”
 Please insert you professor’s name and email address here.
 Within seconds a web-link will be created which is assigned to your professor’s name and email address.
 Your professor will get an email with this link and will be able to submit the letter of reference online.

 Once we receive your complete application, we will send you a confirmation via email.
-By mid-February, all PhD students submit a list of preference.
+By mid-January, all PhD students submit a list of preference.
 They have the option to exclude undergraduates who they feel are unsuited, which rarely happens.
-We will then begin with the placement process and notify you of the outcome at the beginning of March or later.
+We will then begin with the placement process and notify you of the outcome at the end of February or later.
 Note that we encourage the PhD students to contact applicants by phone or email in order to discuss the application.

 It is the applicant’s responsibility to properly submit all requested application documents: working PDF documents, official transcript, official certificate of enrollment and a reference letter including an official letterhead and the referee’s signature.